PoyaNoredini/sample-project-/README.md

 ## 🎯 Overview

-Jerme is a well-architected Laravel API that demonstrates professional backend development practices.
-The project follows clean architecture principles with a clear separation of concerns, making it highly maintainable and testable.
+This project demonstrates professional backend development practices with a clear separation of concerns.
+The architecture ensures maintainability, testability, and scalability, following best practices like the Repository and Service layers, SOLID principles, and proper dependency management.

 ### Key Highlights
 - ✅ **Clean Architecture** with Repository & Service patterns